RangiraDave/AgriConnect/README.md

 - **Create an account**: Sign up as a farmer, buyer, or cooperative.
 - **Verify your email**: Check your email for the verification code and verify your account.
 - **List products**: If you are a farmer or cooperative, add products to the marketplace.
-- **Browse products**: If you are a buyer, browse the available products and start conversations with sellers.
+- **Browse products**: If you are a buyer, browse the available products and interact with the chatbot for more information.
-- **Chat**: Use the chat functionality to communicate with other users in real-time.
+- **Chatbot**: Use the chatbot functionality to get real-time responses about products.

 ## Contributing